lib314a/SWOWZH/README.md

 ### *Notes* on processing traditional characters

-The conversion from traditional to simplified words were applied the OpenCC library (see [Open Chinese Convert 開放中文轉換](https://github.com/BYVoid/OpenCC)).  `R` users will find an `OpenCC` port for `R` called ([ropencc](https://github.com/Lchiffon/ropencc)) and test its text conversion like the following example:
+The conversion from traditional to simplified words were applied using the OpenCC library (see [Open Chinese Convert 開放中文轉換](https://github.com/BYVoid/OpenCC)).  `R` users will find an `OpenCC` port for `R` called ([ropencc](https://github.com/Lchiffon/ropencc)) and test its text conversion like the following example: